 And the World Nomads Thai Language guide might be a kick-starter to their (difficult) language http://journals.worldnomads.com/language-guides/story/1372/Thailand/Learn-Thai-with-WorldNomads-Thai-Language-Guide

-Have a great trip about 8 years ago
+Have a great trip over 8 years ago

 Thailand was the WorldNomads feature destination a couple of months back so you can find all our travel safety articles on this page: